 This is a dilemma when it happens when you are pregnant and especially when

 you disturb your partner.
 Many a time I have given a gentle nudge to my husband, thinking I am encouraging him to sleep on his side.
-Then the frustration,when this doesn’t work and a sharp poke in the ribs seems to do the trick.
-Bliss! when the noise stops, but getting back to sleep is a problem for me.
-In the morning he usually isn’t aware what has gone on, but is probably confused to how his ribs are bruised!!!
-I have to ask myself and not pregnant, “Do I snore?’, but as poor hubbie is always deeply asleep, I will never know.
+Then the frustration, when this doesn’t work and a sharp poke in the ribs seems to do the trick.
+Bliss when the noise stops!
+But getting back to sleep is a problem for me.
+In the morning he usually isn’t aware what has gone on, but is probably confused to how his ribs are bruised!
+I have to ask myself (not pregnant, I might add), “Do I snore?’, but as poor hubbie is always deeply asleep, I will never know.

 Pregnant – Antenatal ward – Snoring

 When working on an antenatal (pre-natal) ward at night, as a midwife, it is usually very noisy with lots of pregnant ladies snoring away, and very tunefully as well.
 I always felt sorry for both the pregnant snorers and pregnant non-snorers.
 Trying to sleep in hospital at the best of times is difficult, but snoring doesn’t help.
 Although having a good night’s sleep is sometimes a challenge in pregnancy, it isn’t totally impossible.